munificent/journal/asset/post/2015-09-08-the-hardest-program-ive-ever-written.md

 <p><strong>What is up with the skulls?</strong></p>

-<p>I had two goals with this article: to explain how dartfmt works, and to show a realistic picture of how a real programmer solves a difficult problem with all of the messiness that entails.
+<p>I had two goals with this article: to explain how dartfmt works, and to show
+a realistic picture of how a real programmer solves a difficult problem with all of the messiness that entails.
 Alas, the first is more than long enough to try your patience, so I shunted all of the dead ends and failed attempts to footnotes.
 Click the skulls to laugh at my misfortune.</p>

 </div>

 In Dart, we made things harder on ourselves.
-We have anonymous functions, lots of [higher-order functions][iterable], and&mdash;until we added [`async` and `await`][async]&mdash;used [futures][] for concurrency.
+We have anonymous functions, lots of [higher-order functions][iterable], and -- until we added [`async` and `await`][async] -- used [futures][] for concurrency.
 That means lots of callbacks and lots of long method chains.
-Some Dart users really dig a functional style and appear to be playing a game where whoever crams the most work before a single semicolon wins.
+Some Dart users really dig a functional style and appear to be playing a game where whoever writes the most code with the fewest semicolons wins.

 [iterable]: https://api.dartlang.org/133511/dart-core/Iterable-class.html
 [async]: https://www.dartlang.org/articles/await-async/